 - Transparent and open business practices

-So, how can you leverage this information to drive trust in your brand?
-Here are eight ideas to consider…
+What steps can you take to drive trust in your brand?

-- Acquire certifications, awards and participate in continuing education classes.
+Acquire certifications, awards and participate in continuing education classes.
 For example, through the Mortgage Bankers Association, you can earn your Certified Mortgage Banker® (CMB®) designation.
+The ICE Mortgage Technology Innovation Award™ is given to lenders create extraordinary solutions with their technology to achieve their goals.
 The National Association of Mortgage Brokers (NAMB) offers 3 levels of certification tied to experience.
 Each level has continuing education requirements.
-There are certificates for underwriters as well.

-- Become a resource to your customers: Whether it’s a car, big screen TV, a mortgage technology platform, mortgage program, compliance software or any other product or service, we all know that feeling of being “sold,” — when we feel like the salesperson isn’t genuinely listening to our needs and concerns.
+Become a resource to your clients: Whether it’s a mortgage technology platform, mortgage program, compliance software or any other product or service, we all know that feeling of being “sold,” — when we feel like the salesperson isn’t genuinely listening.

 - Have a plan and someone in place to react to both positive and negative reviews online.
 Pay attention to all, not just the positive.
 Negative reviews can give you an opportunity to shine if handled well.
 Turn to a communications professional if you have any doubt about how to handle something negative.

-- Develop a case study and publish it to your website and share in social media.
+- Develop case studies and publish them to your website and share in social media.

-- Be consistent.
+Be consistent.
 Consistency in your marketing materials shows your prospects that you have a unified voice and know what you stand for.
-If you appear disparate, it confuses people and sends a poor message.
+If you appear disparate or thin with communicating key messages, it confuses people and sends a poor message.